NethushaDulmina/fjh-sling-xtxvxtx/README.md

 Simple weapons slings for qbcore framework, xTxVxTx Edit

+Already has any weapons I have made put into the script.
+If you bought a katana or rifle etc of mine.
+No editing to this script is needed.

 This is two scripts, one for mele weapons, and another for guns.
 Ensure or Start both of them.